-The Medicines and Healthcare products Regulatory Agency (MHRA), the UK authority responsible for medical devices regulation, announced a set of measures taken to address hazards caused by the outbreak of Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus”.
-These measures include additional regulatory flexibilities, new standards for emergency ventilators, regulatory check for entities manufacturing test kits used to identify coronavirus, and also informed about certain changes to the workflow of the Agency itself.
+The Medicines and Healthcare products Regulatory Agency (MHRA) announced a set of measures taken to address hazards caused by the outbreak of Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus.”
+These measures include additional regulatory flexibilities, new standards for emergency ventilators, regulatory check for entities manufacturing test kits used to identify COVID1-9, and also certain changes to the workflow of the MHRA itself.

 Medical Devices’ Regulatory Flexibilities in the UK

-The outbreak of the novel coronavirus and further spreading of respiratory illnesses caused by or associated with it already resulted in significantly increasing demand on certain types of medical devices, such as ventilators, accessories thereto and other respiratory devices.
-To ensure the availability of such devices to healthcare authorities, national regulating authorities take certain steps to assist medical device manufacturers to meet such demand and increase the number of medical devices produced and placed on the market.
-Earlier in March, the Food and Drug Administration (FDA), the US authority responsible for medical devices regulation, announced a new framework allowing to simplify the procedures to be conducted to make the device available to healthcare institutions.
+The COVID-19 outbreak and further spreading of respiratory illnesses caused by or associated with it resulted in significantly increased demand on certain types of medical devices such as ventilators, accessories thereto, and other respiratory devices.
+To ensure the availability of such devices to healthcare authorities, national regulating authorities took certain steps to assist medical device manufacturers in meeting the demand and increasing the number of medical devices produced and placed on the market.
+Earlier in March, the Food and Drug Administration (FDA), the US authority responsible for medical devices regulation, announced a new framework that simplifies procedures to make the device available to healthcare institutions.
 In particular, the FDA implemented certain exclusion regarding the changes and modifications made to the devices, allowing manufacturers to market the devices with minor changes without prior approval of the authority.
 Due to the public health emergency announced in the US on March 13, these changes to the regulatory framework entered into force immediately without prior public consultations.

 Following the FDA, the MHRA also made certain steps necessary to accelerate all regulatory procedures and ensure the uninterrupted availability of critical supply medical devices on the market.
 The legal nature of these measures is the same as for ones announced earlier in the US: they came into effect immediately and should be in force for a limited period of time.
 These measures are aimed to create additional flexibility that is especially important under the exceptional circumstances existing nowadays.